Do you often find yourself staring at the menu of a coffee shop, wondering whether a cold brew or latte would best suit your tastes?

 This can be attributed to how each drink is prepared; a latte typically uses espresso, which is produced by forcing hot water through tightly packed coffee grounds, resulting in an intensely flavorful beverage with more acidity.

-On the other hand, cold brew relies on steeping coarsely ground coffee beans in room temperature or cold water for an extended period before filtration; this creates a smoother and sweeter flavor profile with lower acidity levels.
+On the other hand, cold brew relies on steeping coarsely ground coffee beans in room-temperature or cold water for an extended period before filtration, creating a smoother and sweeter flavor profile with lower acidity levels.

 How much caffeine is in a cold brew vs. a latte?